oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## SD-JWT and SVC Combined Format

-For transporting the SVC together with the SD-JWT from the issuer to the holder, the SVC is base64url encoded (as the parts of any JWT, todo reference) and appended to the SD-JWT using `.` as the separator:
+For transporting the SVC together with the SD-JWT from the issuer to the holder, the SVC is BASE64URL encoded and appended to the SD-JWT using `.` as the
+separator:

+{#example-combined-encoded}
 `eyJhbGciOiAiUlMyNTYifQ.eyJpc3MiOiAiaHR0cHM6Ly3ayI6IHsT(...)DRyTmXhKNPSJ9fQ.cHNaU6b9hAZ-cdedhfBmw.ewogICAgImdpdmVuX25hbWUiOi(...)MTk0MC0wMS0wMVwiXSIKfQ`

 (Shortened for presentation.)